 - Psychological Disability

 - Students with other types of disabilities should consult with the Learning Assistance staff to determine the documentation needed.
 The intent of this office is to ensure that those with legitimate disabilities receive services appropriate for the characteristics of the disability.

-In addition to this documentation, students must fill out paperwork and sign an Accommodations Request Form at the beginning of each semester.
-This enables the staff at the Learning Assistance Center to contact professors and arrange for accommodations.
+In addition to this documentation, students must fill out paperwork and sign an Accommodations Request Form at the beginning of each semester to arrange accommodations.